wavefrontHQ/docs/pages/doc/opentracing_to_opentelemetry_migration.md

 {% include note.html content="Read the [OpenTelemetry documentation](https://opentelemetry.io/docs/migration/opentracing/) for migration options and strategies." %}

-This guide show you how to migrate a Java application that uses OpenTracing to use OpenTelemetry.
+This guide shows you how to migrate a Java application that uses OpenTracing to use OpenTelemetry.

 ## Update the pom.xml File

-Follow these steps to add the OpenTelemetry dependnecies to your Java project's pom.xml file.
+Follow these steps to add the OpenTelemetry dependencies to your Java project's pom.xml file.

 1. Add the OpenTelemetry  Bill of Materials (BOM).
     ```xml